 - Set up an emergency fund: The best first step is to create an emergency savings account.
 This is money you would use to help cover your household costs in case of temporary unemployment, or to pay for a major household repair or unexpected medical bills.

-- Prepare for the big purchases: Early career usually comes with some major expenses — a car and a house, to name just two.
+- Prepare for the big purchases: Starting your career usually comes with some major expenses — a car and a house, to name just two.
 Building up those down payments takes a little time and a good saving/investing plan.

 - Take advantage of retirement plans: It’s never too early to start planning for retirement.
 Tax-deferred retirement accounts — such as a 401(k) or an Individual Retirement Account — provide tax benefits that can really help your retirement savings grow.